ben-mcginty/MathCode/README.md

 # MathCode
-A collection of code made by me for use in my math class
+Code to solve some probelms in my mathematics class.